 08 of 09

-Animal-rights activists hate it, but cockfighting is part of the local culture in some parts of the Caribbean, notably Puerto Rico, where the sport remains extremely popular and generates hundreds of millions of dollar in betting annually.
-If you want a taste of the passion and excitement surrounding this blood sport -- in which two roosters fight, sometimes to the death -- the best place to do so is in San Juan, where you can walk to the (relatively tourist-friendly) Club Gallistico de Puerto Rico from the resorts in Isla Verde.
+Though controversial, cockfighting is part of the local culture in some parts of the Caribbean, notably Puerto Rico, where the sport remains extremely popular and generates hundreds of millions of dollar in betting annually.
+If you want a taste of the passion and excitement surrounding this sport -- in which two roosters fight, sometimes to the death -- the best place to do so is in San Juan, where you can walk to the (relatively tourist-friendly) Club Gallistico de Puerto Rico from the resorts in Isla Verde.
 Vieques has well-regarded "gayelles," or cockfighting pits, as well.
 Cockfighting is also popular in the Dominican Republic, home to 1,500 certified cockfighting venues, and Cuba, and Haiti.Continue to 9 of 9 below.

 09 of 09

-The Spanish tried without much success to introduce bullfighting in their Caribbean colonies, including Cuba, but the only place in the region you'll find this blood sport is in Mexico.
+The Spanish tried without much success to introduce bullfighting in their Caribbean colonies, including Cuba, but the only place in the region you'll find this sport is in Mexico.
 In the Mexican Caribbean, Cancun is home to a small bullring, the Plaza de Toros, where bullfights take place on Wednesday afternoons Jan.-April.
-Expect to see traditional dancers perform, followed by a riding exhibition by Mexican charros (cowboys) and finally a ritualized death match between matador and bull.
-The latter can be bloody and there's little drama in that the matador almost always wins against the crippled bull.
+Expect to see traditional dancers perform, followed by a riding exhibition by Mexican charros (cowboys) and finally a a bullfight.
 The bullring is located near the end of the Cancun hotel zone; a cab can get you there.